-&lt;sup>2Department of Computer Science, University of A Coruña, A Coruña, Spain discrete attributes.
-For example, three of the ten methods pointed out as the top ten in DM demand a data discretization in one form or another: C4.5, Apriori, and Naïve Bayes.
-Among its main benefits, discretization causes that the learning methods show remarkable improvements in learning speed and accuracy.
-Besides, some decision tree-based algorithms produce shorter, more compact, and accurate results when using discrete values.
+There is a necessity to use discretized data by many DM algorithms which can only deal with discrete attributes.
+For example, three of the ten methods pointed out as the top ten in DM (75) demand a data discretization in one form or another: C4.5 (73), Apriori (8) and Naïve Bayes (41).
+Among its main benefits, discretization causes in learning methods remarkable improvements in learning speed and accuracy.
+Besides, some decision tree-based algorithms produce shorter, more compact, and accurate results when using discrete values (39; 23).